KSTU: Channel 13 drops in

 This made Salt Lake City the first of the four drop-ins to attract more than one application.
 By 1984, however, there were multiple applications in all four cities, and Salt Lake was the last of the four to receive a designation for comparative hearing among the applicants, on February 10, 1984.
 By that time, two of the eight applicants had dropped out.
 American Television had already won the channel 14 construction permit (which eventually materialized as KXIV in 1989), and Rocky Mountain Broadcasting was no longer in contention by the time the hearing designation order was issued.

-FCC administrative law judge Edward Kuhlmann issued an initial decision in May 1985 that looked toward granting Salt Lake City Family TV the permit on account of its superior proposal for the integration of ownership and management.
-With Glazer's application having been abandoned, the four other contestants objected to the commission, whose review board slated oral argument in the case.
+FCC administrative law judge Edward Kuhlmann issued an initial decision in May 1985 that looked toward granting Salt Lake City Family TV the permit because of its superior proposal for the integration of ownership and management.
+With Glazer's application having been abandoned, the four other contestants objected to the commission, whose review board scheduled oral argument in the case.
 Mountain West Television retained the advice of Wiley Rein, a Washington, D.C., law firm.